VfL Wolfsburg: History

-A new team in a new city
+Foundation

+The city of Wolfsburg was established on 1 July 1938 under the name Stadt des KdF-Wagens bei Fallersleben to accommodate workers for the newly constructed Volkswagen factory, which was intended to produce the KdF-Wagen—later known as the Volkswagen Beetle.
+The adjacent factory and town were part of a broader initiative to create an affordable car for the German populace during the Third Reich.

-The city of Wolfsburg was founded in 1938 as Stadt des KdF-Wagen to house autoworkers building the car that would later become famous as the Volkswagen Beetle.
-The first football club affiliated with the autoworks was known as BSG Volkswagenwerk Stadt des KdF-Wagen, a works team.
-This team played in the first division Gauliga Osthannover in the 1943–44 and 1944–45 seasons.
+The first football club associated with the Volkswagen plant was BSG Volkswagenwerk Stadt des KdF-Wagen, a typical works team of the era.
+This team competed in the Gauliga Osthannover, the top division of regional football, during the 1943–44 and 1944–45 seasons.

-On 12 September 1945, in the aftermath of World War II, a new club was formed and was known briefly as VSK Wolfsburg.
-This side began play in the green and white still worn by VfL today; local youth trainer Bernd Elberskirch had ten green jerseys at his disposal and white bed sheets donated by the public were sewn together by local women to make shorts.
+Following the end of World War II, a new club was formed on 12 September 1945, initially named VSK Wolfsburg.
+The team adopted green and white as its colors, a tradition that continues to this day.
+According to club lore, local youth coach Bernd Elberskirch provided ten green jerseys, and white shorts were fashioned from donated bed sheets sewn by local women.

-On 15 December 1945, the club went through a crisis that almost ended its existence when all but one of its players left to join 1.
+On 15 December 1945, the club faced a significant setback when all but one of its players left to join the newly formed 1.
 FC Wolfsburg.
-The only player remaining, Josef Meyer, worked with Willi Hilbert to rebuild the side by signing new players.
-The new group adopted the moniker VfL Wolfsburg, VfL standing for Verein für Leibesübungen.
-This can be translated as "club for gymnastics" or "club for exercises."
-Within a year they captured the local Gifhorn title.
-In late November 1946, the club played a friendly against longtime Gelsenkirchen powerhouse Schalke 04 at the stadium owned by Volkswagen, emerging as the successor to BSG as the company sponsored side.
+The sole remaining player, Josef Meyer, collaborated with Willi Hilbert to rebuild the team by recruiting new members.
+The reorganised club adopted the name VfL Wolfsburg, with VfL standing for Verein für Leibesübungen, which translates to "Club for Physical Exercise."

+Within a year, VfL Wolfsburg secured the local Gifhorn championship.
+In late November 1946, the club played a friendly match against the prominent Gelsenkirchen team Schalke 04 at the Volkswagen-owned stadium, marking its emergence as the company's officially supported team.

 Postwar play

 The club made slow but steady progress in the following seasons.
 They captured a number of amateur level championships, but were unable to advance out of the promotion playoffs until finally breaking through to the top tier Oberliga Nord in 1954 with a 2–1 victory over Heider SV.
 Wolfsburg, however, struggled in the top flight, narrowly missing relegation each season until finally being sent down in 1959.
-When Germany's first professional football league, the Bundesliga, was formed in 1963, Wolfsburg was playing in the Regionalliga Nord (II) having just moved up from the Verbandsliga Niedersachsen (III), reaching the German Amateur Championship Final that same year (0–1 vs. VfB Stuttgart Amat.).
+When Germany's first professional football league, the Bundesliga, was formed in 1963, Wolfsburg was playing in the Regionalliga Nord (II), having just moved up from the Verbandsliga Niedersachsen (III), reaching the German Amateur Championship Final that same year (0–1 vs. VfB Stuttgart Amat.).